Skip to content

 How do I know if my pre-diabetes will actually progress without treatment?

 Baseline A1C, fasting glucose, and family history are the main predictors.
 A1C ≥ 6.0% progresses at roughly 10%/year; 5.7–5.9% at 4–6%/year.
 Your PCP can run a risk calculator.
-The Diabetes Prevention Program data is the reference.
+The Diabetes Prevention Program (DPP) data is the reference standard — metformin cut progression 31%, lifestyle cut it 58%, GLP-1s appear to cut it 60–73% in STEP 3.

 Can I negotiate a lower GLP-1 cost using these savings numbers?

-If you have a self-insured employer plan, yes — HR benefits teams increasingly factor avoided-cost analyses into coverage decisions.
-Direct consumer negotiation with pharmacies rarely moves the needle.
+With self-insured employer plans, yes — HR benefits teams increasingly factor avoided-cost analyses into coverage decisions.
+Direct pharmacy negotiation rarely moves the needle.
+The strongest lever is an actuarial analysis showing net-positive ROI at the plan level; HR consultants can often produce one.

-Are HSA dollars “worth more” because of these savings?
+Are HSA dollars effectively worth more given these savings?

-Every pre-tax dollar you spend on GLP-1 saves federal income tax + FICA — ~30% effective savings in most brackets.
+Yes — every pre-tax dollar spent on GLP-1 through an HSA saves federal income tax + FICA (~30% effective savings in most brackets).
 Combine that with avoided medical costs and the economics are meaningfully better than cash pay.
-See the HSA/FSA tool.
+See the HSA/FSA tool for the full math.

 Part of the Digital Dashboard Hub network